What is the Cardiovascular BRU?

-The NIHR Cardiovascular Biomedical Research Unit (CVBRU) is a virtual unit, which pulls together staff and projects across basic science at WHRI, cardiology at London Chest Hospital and Electrophysiology at St Bartholemew's Hospital.
+The NIHR Cardiovascular Biomedical Research Unit (BRU) is an NIHR unit, which pulls together staff and projects across basic science at the William Harvey Research Institute (WHRI) and cardiology at Barts Heart Centre.

 Barts and The London NIHR Cardiovascular Biomedical Research Unit - changing the way we do research.